How To Cut Business Trip Costs

 If you and your employees have to travel a lot for business reasons, I don’t have to tell you how expensive it is.
-Bills for flights, hotels, staff expenses, dinners, and lunches for overseas clients all stack up, and it can be a serious drain on resources, particularly if a trip doesn’t yield the results you’d hoped.
-Here are some top tips on what to do if business trips are essential to your business, but are simply costing you too much.
+Bills for flights, hotels, staff expenses, dinners, and lunches for overseas clients all stack up, and it can be a severe drain on resources, particularly if a trip doesn’t yield the results you’d hoped.
+Here are some top tips on what to do if business trips are essential to your business but are costing you too much.

 Book early

 In some exceptional circumstances, booking late and jumping on the next flight is unavoidable.
 In all other situations, you should book early.
 While you may be able to get a brilliant deal booking late, it’s far more likely that you’ll be charged well above the odds.
 Flight costs, in particular, can balloon in value the later you leave it to book.
-It’s also possible to find great deals if you book months in advance.
+Finding great deals is also possible if you book months in advance.
 If you’re going abroad, you may also have to get a visa that covers the duration of your trip.
 While these are usually issued quickly, they can take a few days to come through.
 If you leave it to the last minute and then can’t get through passport control because your visa hasn’t been issued on time, you’ll have wasted all the money you spent on the trip.

 Insist on public transport